Table of contents

-Fedora also has a puritan approach to being open-source which means non-open source codecs are not preinstalled and as a result it takes some time to install these to get video playback to work correctly on browsers.
+Compared to Ubuntu, Fedora is usually bleeding edge and will exhibit more of the latest developments in the Linux kernel and in GNOME3 Desktop Environment.
+The biggest difficulty with Fedora particularly for newer users is that it has a puritan approach to being open-source.
+As a consequence only open-source drivers are installed by default.
+This means non-open source codecs are not preinstalled and as a result it takes some time to install these to get video playback to work correctly on browsers.
 Some (NVIDIA) drivers will not be included which in some cases may lead to impaired performance but most Intel hardware works right out of the box.

-However you'll notice some subtle differences such as Fedora not by default having the minimise and maximise buttons.
+However you'll notice some subtle differences where Fedora is more minimalistic.
+Fedora by default does not have a minimise or maximise button.

 For Touch input, the inbuilt FireFox browser scrolls properly with Touchscreen unlike in Ubuntu.
 The touchscreen keyboard is also slightly more advanced and has emoji support.

 Another popular distribution is the DeepIn Linux 20.
 DeepIn Linux is a Linux distribution made by the Wuhan Deepin Technology Company in China.
 This company appear to be partnering with Huawei in a move to replace Windows as an Operating System on their hardware (similar to Google and Chromebook but this OS is much more functional and has the full capabilities of a Linux distribution).

 However touchscreen support is still severely lacking, the screen did not autorotate and when the screen was manually rotated, the touch interface didn't rotate with the screen.

 Manjaro is a Linux Distribution that has a traditional style Desktop.